hazelcast/hazelcast-jet/site/docs/concepts/dag.md

 ## Group-and-Aggregate Transform Needs Data Partitioning

-When you split the stream by, for example, user ID and aggregate every user's events independently, you should send all the e;vents with the same user ID to the same task, the one holding that user's state.
+When you split the stream by, for example, user ID and aggregate every user's events independently, you should send all the events with the same user ID to the same task, the one holding that user's state.
 Otherwise all the tasks will end up with storage for all the IDs and no task will have the full picture.
 The technique to achieve this